 Look for meaningful professional designations.
 In fact, this article is a good starting point: investopedia.com/articles/01/101001.asp.
 This explains the most respected financial services industry credentials and what it takes to earn them.
 These designations signify advisors committed to upholding ethical as well as professional standards.

 In the summer of 2009, there were more than 60,000 CERTIFIED FINANCIAL PLANNER® certificants.
 In an average year, the Certified Financial Planner Board of Standards, Inc. conducts about 80 ethics code investigations.
+One can view here to get a private investigator.
 This means 99.9% of CFPA® practitioners are abiding by the Board’s ethical and behavioral standards.
 You can visit cfp.net to check that a financial planner has maintained the designation (and you can also learn if they have been publicly disciplined).

 Look for a communicator who wants to establish a true relationship.
 A good and conscientious financial advisor will meet with you at regular intervals and assist you to adjust your financial strategy in response to life changes and changing objectives.
 He or she will communicate with you in a forthright, open way — and that includes returning your calls or e-mails within 24 hours.